Saturday, August 16, 2014

 I don't know how it is that you can know that you've been sapped, when the fact of the matter is that a split second after being sapped you're unconscious.
 I guess it's just that my mind works with lightning speed - because I knew I'd been sapped.

 But then (as usual) it goes on for another hefty paragraph and spoils everything.
-Coming out is described pretty good, too, in a classic Marlowe-ish manner:
+Coming out is described pretty well, too, in a classic Marlowe-ish manner:

 I was climbing out of a dark, slippery hole, and soft tentacles of blackness wrapped themselves around me, holding me back.